-- 2 tablespoons peanut butter
+- 2 tablespoons creamy peanut butter or peanut powder

 - 1/2 cup milk of your choice (dairy milk, almond milk, oat milk, etc)

-- Blend all ingredients together until smooth.
+- Add all ingredients to a blender and blend on high until smooth.

 - Serve immediately or store in the fridge for up to 24 hours.